 On the coast of Peru in January is one of the best times to travel.
 Lima is in the height of summer and the beaches are the place to be.
-The local beaches are crowded and you can buy anything you like at the beach.
+The local beaches are crowded and you can buy anything you like on the beach.
 If you have for example forgotten your bathing suit, then do not worry there will be someone selling one for you to purchase.
 If you did not pack your bathing cap than fear not you can buy one right there on the beach.

 The winter months are a different story with Lima experiencing constant cloud cover and the days are very gray.